Gobernador Horacio Guzman International Airport

 Forecast Outlook

 The TAF forecast covers the next 24 hours.
 The forecast shows a transition between VFR and IFR conditions.
 Pilots should monitor the forecast closely and have an alternate airport plan.
-Expected weather includes: Mist.
-Temporary IFR conditions are forecast with Mist between 10:00Z and 12:00Z.
+Expected weather includes: Mist, Fog.
+There is a 40% probability of LIFR conditions with Fog between 09:00Z and 12:00Z.

 Pilot Recommendations